colindresj/flipbooker/README.md

 captionPosition  | string        | No        | The location of your caption ('Top Left', 'Top Right', 'Bottom Left', 'Bottom Right') pause            | number        | No        | An amount to pause the image for before flipping to the next one

+Captions are styled using the included stylesheet, however the CSS is simple enough to be overriden with your own styles.
+If you plan on doing so, make sure to maintain the overall .image-cap class's position set to absolute.

 ###Plugin Options
+There are some overall options that can be passed into flipbooker after the arry of image objects:

 Name          | Type          | Default      | Description
 ------------- |---------------| -------------|-------------